okada39/pinn_projectile/README.md

 * *lib : libraries to implement the PINN model for a projectile motion.*
     * `layer.py` : computing 1st and 2nd derivatives as a custom layer.
     * `network.py` : building a keras network model.
-    * `optimizer.py` : implementing the L-BFGS-optimization.
+    * `optimizer.py` : implementing the L-BFGS-B optimization.
     * `pinn.py` : training the projectile motion in the network model.
     * `tf_silent.py` : suppressing tensorflow warnings
 * `main.py` : main routine to run and test the PINN solver.